-The attitude of Jesus towards the crowd is starkly contrasted with the attitude of the Twelve.
+Jesus' attitude towards the crowd starkly contrasts that of the Twelve.
 Jesus welcomes all who come to him, patiently explains his message of the kingdom and offers healing to all those in need of it.
-By contrast, the Twelve, anxious about their paucity of resources, suggest that the crowd must be sent away to search out their own nourishment.
-Jesus presents for them a model of how they should respond: with generosity and trust in God.
-Significantly, Jesus hands back the food to the apostles to distribute among the crowd.
-They are given the ministry of feeding the multitude.
+In contrast, the Twelve are anxious about their paucity of resources and suggest that the crowd be sent away to find their own nourishment.
+Jesus then presents a model of how they should respond: with generosity and trust in God.
+Significantly, Jesus hands the food back to the apostles to distribute among the crowd-that is, they are given the ministry of feeding the multitude.
 For Luke, the Twelve are the foundation of the Church.
-This Church, founded on the Twelve, must never cease to nourish those who come seeking healing and the kingdom.
-The Church is made up of its members, so each one of us has the responsibility to use what resources we have to meet the needs of others.
+This Church, founded on the Twelve, must never stop nourishing those who come seeking healing and the kingdom.
+The Church is founded on its members, so each one of us is responsible for using what resources we have to meet the needs of others.

-- What are some of the implications of this understanding of this text? - Are they confined to our immediate community or are they global in scope?
-How does this idea challenge us further? - In what ways are the Church and its members helping to meet your needs at present? - In what ways are the Church and its members helping to meet the needs of the world?
+- What are some implications of this understanding of the text? - Are these implications confined to our immediate community or are they global in scope?
+How does this understanding of the text challenge us further? - In what ways are the Church and its members helping to meet your needs in the present? - In what ways are the Church and its members helping to meet the needs of the world?